julien-boudry/Condorcet/Docs/VotingMethods.md

 #### Implementation Comments<!-- {docsify-ignore} -->
 ##### Fundamentals
-- In case of a tie into a vote rank, rank is ignored like he never existed.
+- In case of a tie into a vote rank, rank is ignored like it never existed.
 It's recommended to use the native vote constraint `NoTie` if you are not sure of your inputs: `$election->addConstraint(NoTie::class)`.
 - The implementation of this method does not support parties.
 A candidate is elected only once, whatever the number of seats.
 - Non-elected candidates are not included in the ranking.
 The ranking is, therefore, that of the elected.
 But you can use ```getStats()``` to get all initial scores table and outcomes scores.
 - Ranking is sort by the initial score table, the winners with the same initial score are put back on the same rank in the same spirit of implementation as all other voting methods.